What is ransomware, why is it such an effective method of attack, and how can you protect your organization against it?

 Ransomware can be hugely damaging to businesses, causing loss of productivity and often financial losses.
 Most obviously there is the loss of files and data, which may represent hundreds of hours of work, or customer data that is critical to the smooth running of your organization.

 There is also the loss of productivity as machines will be unusable.
-According to Kaspersky it takes organizations at least a week to recover their data in most cases.
 Then of course there is the financial loss of needing to replace infected machines, pay for an IT company to remediate against the attack and put protection in place to stop it happening again.

 By targeting people with phishing attacks, attackers can bypass traditional security technologies with ransomware.
 Email is a weak point in many businesses’ security infrastructure, and hackers can exploit this by using phishing emails to trick users into opening malicious files and attachments.
 By using trojan horse viruses, hackers also target human error by causing them to inadvertently to download malicious files.